 in which we discover who this “orchid thief” is

-Somewhat like Adaptation features Charlie and a fictitious brother Donald Kaufman, my story involves two Johns.
+Like Adaptation features Charlie and a fictitious brother Donald Kaufman, my story involves two Johns.
 John Laroche, my given name and John Stafford, a new name selected for a new life.

-The information given about the adventures outlined in both The Orchid Thief and Adaptation was carefully curated by myself, as you will see throughout this digital account.
+The information given about the adventures outlined in both The Orchid Thief and Adaptation was carefully curated by me, as you will see throughout this digital account.
 I have done so many things in my life that had I disclosed everything, well I couldn’t.